babylonchain/babylon/x/btcstaking/README.md

    and BTC Checkpoint module, respectively.
 2. Verify a [proof of
    possession](https://rist.tech.cornell.edu/papers/pkreg.pdf) indicating the
-   ownership of both the Babylon and Bitcoin secret keys.
+   ownership of the Bitcoin secret key over the Babylon staker address.
 3. Ensure the finality providers that the bitcoins are delegated to are known to Babylon.
 4. Verify the staking transaction and slashing transaction, including